Assessment of clogging processes with regard to site-specific and operational parameters.

 The following INOWAS tools can be used to predict and evaluate the development of clogging during MAR:

 - T12.
-Clogging estimation by MFI-Index
+Clogging estimation by MFI-Index (tool unavailable)

 - Anderson, M., Dewhurst, R., Jones, M., Baxter, K., 2006.
 Characterisation of turbidity and well clogging processes in a double porosity Chalk aquifer during the South London Artificial Recharge Scheme trials, in: UNESCO (Ed.), Recharge Systems for Protecting and Enhancing Groundwater Resources – Proceedings of the 5th International Symposium on Management of Aquifer Recharge ISMAR 5, Berlin, Germany, 11–16 June 2005. pp. 593–598.

 - Dillon, P.J., Pavelic, P., Page, D., Miotlinski, K., Levett, K., Barry, K., Taylor, R., Wakelin, S., Vanderzalm, J.L., Molloy, R., Parsons, S., Dudding, M., Goode, A., 2010.
 Developing Aquifer Storage and Recovery (ASR) Opportunities in Melbourne – Rossdale ASR demonstration project final report.